LOA Procedure Uganda

 Final Project Design Documents (PDD) or Programme of Activities (PoA) Design Documents with Component PoA Project Design Documents (CPA-DD) as the case may apply.

-- Completed Sustainable Development Criteria Template (Download Template from here).
+- Completed Sustainable Development Criteria Template (Download Template below).

 - National Environmental Management Authority (NEMA).

-- Documentation to substantiate legal status of the Applicant.
+- Documentation to substantiate the legal status of the Applicant.